 We also tend to see a lot of canonical tags that point to dissimilar content.
 Canonical tags are supposed to be reserved for duplicates, but many websites have canonical tags pointing to content that’s quite unique.

-Another common canonicalization mistake we find is canonical tags that point to non-compliant URLs.
+Another common canonicalization mistake we find is canonical tags that point to non-indexable URLs.
 That means that the URL is canonicalizing to a page that has been redirected, deleted, or has been no-indexed.
 This type of signal is confusing to Google because you’re essentially saying “don’t index this page, index this redirected/broken/no-indexed page instead.”

 Going page-by-page through your website to check your canonical tags isn’t feasible.
 Enterprise websites in particular need a scalable solution.